BBNCELi/QFLIM/README.md

 ## Workflow

 ### 1. Photon-arrival dataset preparation
-- Rearrange raw photon data into a sequence of photon-arrival-time frames.
+- Rearrange raw photon data into **a sequence of frames that contain the arrival times of all photons**.
 - For **Becker & Hickl** systems: convert `.SPC` files into `.tif` format.
 - For **PicoQuant** systems: convert `.PTU` files into `.tif` format.
 - We recommend using **at least 500 frames** with **PPP > 0.2** in regions of interest.